South Rim Shuttle Bus Routes 2016

 Jump to: -- Hiker Express Shuttle - -

-This season, free shuttle buses are operating on four routes:
+This fall, free shuttle buses are operating on three routes:

 1) Village (Blue) Route - Connects the Visitor Center with lodges, campground, and other facilities.